Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Middle Tennessee Stats and Trends

-- Thus far this year Middle Tennessee is winless against the spread.
+- So far this year Middle Tennessee is winless against the spread.

-- This season, the Blue Raiders are winless ATS when entering a game as an underdog of 10 points or more.
+- The Blue Raiders have been underdogs by 10 points or more two times this year and have not covered the spread once.

 - Middle Tennessee's games this year have gone over the total in one out of three opportunities (33.3%).

-- Middle Tennessee is 0-0-1 against the spread and 1-1 overall when the team scores more than 22.5 points.
+- When Middle Tennessee scores more than 22.5 points, it is 0-0-1 against the spread and 1-1 overall.

-- The Blue Raiders have three giveaways this season, while the Thundering Herd have seven takeaways .
+- The Blue Raiders have turned the ball over three times, four fewer times than the Thundering Herd have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.